LREN-CHUV/portal-frontend/README.md

 ### Run the Backend

-- Checkout the master branch of the [backend web-analytics-demo](https://github.com/HBPMedical/web-analytics-demo) project.
+- Checkout the master branch of the [mip-deployment-infrastructure](https://github.com/HBPMedical/mip-deployment-infrastructure) project, and follow the setup instructions.
-- If you are an HBP partner, you might want to use the `research_datasets` branch, which requires an authorization.
-You can ask for an access at support@humanbrainproject.eu .
-Once you're authorized, follow the [documentation](https://github.com/HBPMedical/web-analytics-demo/tree/research_datasets) about how to login to the private gitlab docker registry to get the datasets.
 - Create a new line in `/etc/hosts`, so the backend will be accessible through http://frontend/services
   - `sudo sh -c 'echo 127.0.1.1 frontend >> /etc/hosts'`
 - Launch `./run.sh`.
-You will have the MIP backend running on your computer at http://frontend
+You will have the MIP frontend running on your computer at http://frontend

 ### React